GopherParrot/gorain/README.md

 ### Inspired my rmaake1's rain project

-You should check out his awesome creation!
+You should check out his awesome creation! to
 > https://github.com/rmaake1/terminal-rain-lightning

 - **Customizable colors** for raindrops and lightning 🌩️